- Download our Moving to Kuala Lumpur Guide (PDF)

-Expats will find a range of accommodation options in Kuala Lumpur, suitable for a variety of budgets and needs.
+There is a range of accommodation options in Kuala Lumpur suitable for a variety of budgets and needs.
 Before embarking on a house hunt, new arrivals should also make sure they research the different areas and suburbs of the city and surrounding region to get a good idea of where they would like to settle down.

 Types of accommodation in Kuala Lumpur

-Housing in Kuala Lumpur comes in many different forms and includes stand-alone houses, known as bungalows, as well as semi-detached and terraced houses, apartments and condominiums.
-Generally, condominiums are the most popular option for expats in Kuala Lumpur, as they are secure, and often have amenities such as gyms, swimming pools and tennis courts.
+Housing in Kuala Lumpur comes in many different forms and includes standalone houses, known as bungalows, as well as semi-detached and terraced houses, apartments and condominiums.
+Generally, condominiums are the most popular option for expats in the city, as they are secure and often have amenities such as gyms, swimming pools and tennis courts.

-Accommodation can be furnished, semi-furnished or completely unfurnished, which may mean completely empty of kitchen appliances or even curtain rails.
-Most apartments will come unfurnished while serviced condominiums are mostly furnished.
+Accommodation can be furnished, semi-furnished or unfurnished, which may mean it's completely empty of kitchen appliances or even curtain rails.
+Most apartments will come unfurnished, while serviced condominiums are furnished.
 Serviced accommodation is significantly more expensive than a normal apartment, depending on the area one chooses, but generally comes with all necessary utilities and amenities included.

 Finding accommodation in Kuala Lumpur

-Expats can find accommodation in Kuala Lumpur online and by looking through local newspapers and publications.
-It's recommended to view a few properties to get a sense of how much to expect to pay for a certain kind of space.
-This is mostly due to the fact that rental prices in Kuala Lumpur are often listed as 'View to Offer'.
+Expats can find accommodation in Kuala Lumpur on online property portals and by looking through local newspapers and publications.
+It's recommended to view a few properties to get a sense of how much one can expect to pay for a certain kind of space.

 Many expats choose to use a rental agent to help them in their property search and in negotiating the terms of their lease agreements.
 Some expats who choose to stay in Kuala Lumpur for a long time have even gone as far as to invest in property, again with the help of an agent.
 Estate agent fees are normally paid by the landlord or seller.

 Rental terms are negotiable, but most leases are set for a period of two years.
-It is possible to include a clause in the lease agreement allowing for early termination if giving at least two months’ notice or paying a no-notice fine.
+It is possible to include a clause in the lease agreement allowing for early termination, provided tenants give at least two months’ notice or pay a no-notice fine.